Achievable logoAchievable logo

 Variable life insurance

-Instead of portions of the premium being contributed to the insurance company’s general account, these funds are placed in the separate account.
-This is similar to the separate account in variable annuities.
-The policyholder maintains control over how these funds are invested, allowing them access to a variety of different asset classes like common stock, preferred stocks, and bonds.
+Instead of placing cash value in the insurer’s general account, variable life insurance places it in a separate account.
+This works similarly to the separate account in variable annuities.
+The policyholder chooses how the funds are invested, often from options that include different asset classes such as common stock, preferred stocks, and bonds.

 Let’s summarize the main test points related to variable life insurance: